klaudiosinani/avlbinstree/readme.md

 - Return Type: `Boolean`

 The method returns `true` if the tree is a complete binary search tree, which implies that every level, except possibly the last, is completely filled, and all nodes are as far left as possible.
-In any other case, the method returns false.
+In any other case, the method returns `false`.

 ```js
 const {Tree} = require('avlbinstree');